Generic Name: succinylcholine chloride

 It is not known whether succinylcholine is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised following succinylcholine administration to a nursing woman.

-As in adults, the incidence of bradycardia in children is higher following the second dose of succinylcholine.
-The incidence and severity of bradycardia is higher in children than in adults.
+As in adults, the incidence of bradycardia in pediatric patients is higher following the second dose of succinylcholine.
+The incidence and severity of bradycardia is higher in pediatric patients than in adults.
 Pretreatment with anticholinergic agents, e.g., atropine, may reduce the occurrence of bradyarrhythmias.

 Adverse reactions to succinylcholine consist primarily of an extension of its pharmacological actions.
 Succinylcholine causes profound muscle relaxation resulting in respiratory depression to the point of apnea; this effect may be prolonged.
 Hypersensitivity reactions, including anaphylaxis, may occur in rare instances.
 The following additional adverse reactions have been reported: cardiac arrest, malignant hyperthermia, arrhythmias, bradycardia, tachycardia, hypertension, hypotension, hyperkalemia, prolonged respiratory depression or apnea, increased intraocular pressure, muscle fasciculation, jaw rigidity, postoperative muscle pain, rhabdomyolysis with possible myoglobinuric acute renal failure, excessive salivation, and rash.

 There have been post-marketing reports of severe allergic reactions (anaphylactic and anaphylactoid reactions) associated with use of neuromuscular blocking agents, including Anectine.
 These reactions, in some cases, have been life-threatening and fatal.
 Because these reactions were reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency (see WARNINGS and PRECAUTIONS).